 - Ask for the type of coverage decision you want.
 Call, write, or fax us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
-You can call us at (866) 856-8699, TTY: 711, Monday Friday, 8 a.m. to 8 p.m., local time - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
-You can also have a lawyer act on your behalf. - Read Section D on page 137 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7 of this handbook.
-Chapter 7 describes times when you may - need to ask for reimbursement.
-It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for. - If you are asking for an exception, provide the "supporting statement."
-Your doctor or other prescriber must give us the medical reasons for the drug exception.
-We call this the "supporting statement." - Your doctor or other prescriber can fax or mail the statement to us.
-Or your doctor or other prescriber can tell us on the phone, and then fax or mail a statement.
+You can call us at (866) 856-8699, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
+You can also have a lawyer act on your behalf. - Read Section D on page 128 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7 of this handbook.
+Chapter 7 describes times when you may need to ask for reimbursement.
+It also

+At a glance: How to ask for a coverage decision about a drug or payment tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for.